RaghavendraTripathi/raghavendratripathi.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am Raghavendra Tripathi, currently a final year PhD student at the University of Washington, Seattle.
-I am working under the supervision of [Prof. Soumik Pal](https://sites.math.washington.edu/~soumik/).
-We are currently investigating optimization problems on graphons.
-I am also interested in random matrix theory and optimal transport.
+I am Raghavendra Tripathi.
+I am postdoctoral associate at New York University, Abu Dhabi where I work with Pierre Youssef.

-Before coming to Seattle, I received my Master's degree in mathematics from [Indian Institute of Science](http://www.math.iisc.ac.in), Bangalore.
+I did my PhD under the supervision of [Prof. Soumik Pal](https://sites.math.washington.edu/~soumik/) at the University of Washington, Seattle.
+Before going to Seattle, I received my Master's degree in mathematics from [Indian Institute of Science](http://www.math.iisc.ac.in), Bangalore.
 Outside mathematics I am interested in linguistics and poetry.